 This year’s annual High School show features work by students from: Bemidji High School, Trek North High School, LaPorte High School, and Cass Lake High School.

 CANCELLED: Shop 505’s Featured Artist, Patty Lovegreen, will demonstrate wrap weaving.
 You are invited to bring your own supplies and learn the technique with her.

-POSTPONED: Thomas Stillday will demonstrate beadwork techniques and answer your questions regarding his process, patterns, bead preferences, and his exhibit, “Wezhichigewaad.”
+Event Cancelled and will be re-scheduled, TBD.
+Thomas Stillday will demonstrate beadwork techniques and answer your questions regarding his process, patterns, bead preferences, and his exhibit, “Wezhichigewaad.”